Former BSP MLA, his nephew among 3 arrested for killing man in Ghaziabad | Law-Order

 After getting bail, Sameer was again sent to jail under the Gangster Act and got bail after one-and-a-half months, he told police.

-He said that his uncle Wahab Chaudhary called him at his residence and told him that his father is still in jail while Sameer and his stepmother are roaming freely due to which they are facing insult in the area, and asked him to kill Sameer.
+He said that his uncle Wahab Chaudhary called him at his residence along with his accomplices Anas, Aaftab, Nadeem alias Ghoda and Bilal and told him that his father is still in jail while Sameer and his stepmother are roaming freely due to which they are facing insult in the area, and asked him to kill Sameer.

+''My uncle instructed his son Aadil to provide me a pistol.
+After getting a pistol and cartridges, me and Anas lured Sameer on the pretext of eating outside and killed him,'' he told police.
+The arrested persons have been sent to judicial custody, police said.
+PTI CORR KJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)